JCKeep/memset_track/README.md

 # memset_track

-tracking the memset_s function for debugging some simple memory faulty.
-This is just a simple way to tracking memory problom without ASAN.
+For debugging some simple memory problom cause by `memset` or `memcpy`.
+**This is just a simple way to tracking memory problom without ASAN**.

 ## Usage